swdayu/howtos/h5/README.md

     - Header2
 ```

-A section has the same or a greater header level as the header above it,
+A section has a level equal to the super section level + 1.
-except that the header is untitled or is the 1st level header.
 ```html
 <body>
   <article>